JohnSnowLabs/spark-nlp/docs/_posts/gadde5300/2022-06-23-xlm_roberta_qa_ADDI_CH_XLM_R_ch_3_0.md

 ## Description

-Pretrained Question Answering model, adapted from Hugging Face and curated to provide scalability and production-readiness using Spark NLP. `ADDI-CH-XLM-R` is a English model originally trained by `Gantenbein`.
+Pretrained Question Answering model, adapted from Hugging Face and curated to provide scalability and production-readiness using Spark NLP. `ADDI-CH-XLM-R` is a Chamorro model originally trained by `Gantenbein`.

 {:.btn-box}
 <button class="button button-orange" disabled>Live Demo</button>